You Are About to Disappear

 1.4 Could time dilation and space contraction save the day?

 So far we have been building a point of view in which the notions of space and mass are in complete symmetry with the notions of time and energy.
 It all seems to depend on which side of the mass–energy spectrum you happen to have most of your existence.
 But what about the relativistic notions of time dilation and space contraction?
 Don’t the different notions, dilation vs. contraction, as first described in Einstein’s seminal paper,[2] point to a fundamental difference between space and time?
 After all, time dilates, it doesn’t contract; instead, the notion of contraction applies to space, and since dilation and contraction are opposite to each other, don’t they give us a means by which to tell which dimension is space, and which time?
-In this sub-section we will find that the symmetry between space and time persists, i.e., what appears to us as dilation, should appear to plasmoids as contraction, and vice versa.
-(If you are reluctant to follow the details below, you can trust me that the symmetry persists and skip to the next sub-section.)
+Perhaps we are able to say that the dimension that is dilated is the time, whereas the one that is contracted is space.
+In this sub-section we’ll find that the symmetry between space and time persists, i.e., what appears to us as dilation, should appear to plasmoids as contraction, and vice versa.
+(If you are reluctant to follow the technical details below, you can trust me that the symmetry persists and skip to the next sub-section.)

 Figure 1.1a Figure 1.1b